Visions of Excess

 Visions of Excess is the second album by the Golden Palominos.
 The band's line-up was substantially different from their first album.
-It includes a cover of Moby Grape's "Omaha," with Michael Stipe singing lead.
+It includes a cover of Moby Grape's "Omaha", with Michael Stipe singing lead.

 Critical reception

 Trouser Press called Visions of Excess "a brilliant neo-pop album of tuneful, lyrical songs."
+John Leland at Spin wrote, "The generally stellar accompaniment occasionally gets buried in the blustery mix.
+But more often, it gets subsumed in songwriting that is sometimes just adequate.